DevoInc/python-sdk/docs/api/api.md

         - day(): Return 24 * 60 * 60
         - week(): Return 7 * 24 * 60 * 60
         - month(): Return 30 * 24 * 60 * 60

+    With this sintax you can use expressions like: `from="now()-2*day()` equivalent to now minus two days.
+    Or `from=today()-6*month()`, etc.

+- **New REST API dinamyc dates**:

+    `For all the examples that don't use a timestamp to specify a date, we assume that the moment of execution is 08-10-2018, 14:33:12 UTC.`
+    This is a copy of official Devo docs you can see [HERE](https://docs.devo.com/confluence/ndt/api-reference/rest-api/running-queries-with-the-rest-api)

 ## CLI USAGE